johsteffens/beth/README.md

        * Numerical Mathematics
        * Machine Learning (Neural Networks)

-All code inside beth is designed/developed from scratch (no mere adaptation of preexisting code) with focus on platform independence and computational efficiency.
+All code inside beth is designed/developed from scratch (no mere rewrite of third party code) with focus on platform independence and computational efficiency.

 # License
-The source code in this repository is licensed under the [Apache 2.0 License](https://github.com/johsteffens/beth/blob/master/LICENSE).
+The source code in this repository is licensed under the [Apache 2.0 License](LICENSE).

-*Copyright (C) 2017, ..., 2024 Johannes B. Steffens johannes.b.steffens@gmail.com.*
+*Copyright (C) 2017, ..., 2024 Johannes B. Steffens.*

 # Core Concepts